 As a cultural sociologist I investigate the ethical roles and moral meanings of authenticity, autonomy and imperfection in the context of emerging medical and digital technologies.
 My research on the authenticity ethics of ‘being true to yourself’ in a context of mental health medications resulted in a publication and annual guest lecture for the Sociology mastercourse “Medicalization, Healthcare and Social Control” (University of Groningen).
-I am currently merging my previous and present research activities in a PhD study on authenticity-ethics and digital technologies at the University of Twente.
+I am currently merging my previous and present research activities in a PhD study on authenticity and artificial intelligence at the University of Twente.

 authenticity / emerging technologies / (digital) culture

 I have studied society and culture from a wide range of perspectives and I consider my professional experience in the field of healthcare and social welfare as an important source of micro-sociological knowledge.
 I have empirically analyzed cultural ideals of authenticity and (im)perfection in the following sociological contexts:

 • Medicalization (University of Amsterdam, 2011 – 2012)